 Interchangeable Asian Cultures

-Non-Asians mistaking that all Asian peoples are of one ethnicity in particular.
+Non-Asians mistaking that all Asian peoples are of one particular ethnicity.
 It is most commonly applied to East Asian countries such as China

 , but confusion may set in between South Asian countries as well, like conflating India